Macau Incident (1799): Incident at Macau

 News of the junction of the French and Spanish squadrons reached Rainier soon afterwards.
 With the assembling merchant ships at Macau were the frigates HMS Fox and HMS Carysfort and the 64-gun ship of the line HMS Intrepid, the escort commanded by Captain William Hargood.
 However Fox and Carysfort were detached with a local convoy in November 1798, and Rainier, whose forces were largely committed to the Red Sea following the recent French invasion of Egypt, gave urgent orders for the frigates to be replaced by the 38-gun HMS Virginie and 74-gun HMS Arrogant.
 The reinforcements sailed through the Straits of Malacca and the South China Sea, arriving at Macau on 21 January 1799.

-The Franco-Spanish squadron, comprising the 74-gun ships of the line Europa and Montañés, and the frigates Santa María de la Cabeza and Santa Lucía, accompanied by Preneuse and Brûle-Gueule, sailed from Manila on 6 January 1799, under the command of Rear-Admiral Ignacio Maria de Álava.
-Alava's squadron crossed the South China Sea in three weeks, arriving in the Wanshan Archipelago near Macau on 27 January 1799 with the intention of attacking shipping at Macau and in the mouth of the Pearl River.
-Alava had been informed of the presence of Intrepid by Danish merchants but was unaware of the arrival of Rainier's reinforcements.
+The Franco-Spanish squadron, comprising the 74-gun ships of the line Europa and Montañés, and the frigates Santa María de la Cabeza and Santa Lucía, accompanied by Preneuse and Brûle-Gueule, sailed from Manila on 6 January 1799, under the command of Rear-Admiral Ignacio María de Álava. Álava's squadron crossed the South China Sea in three weeks, arriving in the Wanshan Archipelago near Macau on 27 January 1799 with the intention of attacking shipping at Macau and in the mouth of the Pearl River. Álava had been informed of the presence of Intrepid by Danish merchants but was unaware of the arrival of Rainier's reinforcements.

-Hargood immediately sailed to confront Alava, both squadrons initially forming lines of battle and steering towards one another, Virginie at the head of the British line.
+Hargood immediately sailed to confront Álava, both squadrons initially forming lines of battle and steering towards one another, Virginie at the head of the British line.
 What followed has been the subject of dispute.
 Hargood reported that the Franco-Spanish squadron then turned and fled into the Wanshan Archipelago, where they anchored as darkness fell before withdrawing before dawn.
-He ascribes this to "their dread of a conflict that would in all probability have terminated in their disgrace".
-Alava however reported in the Manila Gazette that it was Hargood who had retreated into the Wanshan Archipelago, pursued closely by Europa.
-Alava claimed that he would have pressed the attack but for damage to the rigging on Montañés that allowed Hargood to escape.
-He does not explain why his squadron then subsequently withdrew without attacking the apparently unprotected assembled China Fleet anchored in Macau.
+He ascribes this to "their dread of a conflict that would in all probability have terminated in their disgrace". Álava however reported in the Manila Gazette that it was Hargood who had retreated into the Wanshan Archipelago, pursued closely by Europa. Álava claimed that he would have pressed the attack but for damage to the rigging on Montañés that allowed Hargood to escape.
+He does not explain why his squadron then withdrew without attacking the apparently unprotected assembled China Fleet anchored in Macau.